SPECIAL NOTE REGARDING PREVAILING WAGE PROCESSING

 - Actual Wage: Human Resources determines the Actual Wage.
 The Office of Immigration will request the actual wage when the department submits a completed H-1B Application Packet (PDF).

 Required Fees.
-Departments are required to pay certain required processing fee(s) for their employee’s H-1B petition.
-The USCIS basic fee is the $460 I-129 application fee.
+Departments are required to pay certain processing fee(s) for their employee’s H-1B petition.
+USCIS basic I-129 application fee is $460.
 In addition, departments must pay a $500 anti-fraud fee for initial H-1B petitions and for cases in which USA is filing a change of employer petition (“portability”) for someone who already holds H-1B status with another employer.
 Extension petitions do not require the anti-fraud fee.
 USA Health must use a University-approved immigration attorney to file their petitions.
-The immigration attorney handling fee is approximately $2,000 depending on the attorney the department chooses (see below for University-approved immigration attorney options).
+The immigration attorney handling fee is approximately $2,500 depending on the attorney the department chooses (see below for University-approved immigration attorney options).
 The employee may not hire their own attorney and cannot pay these fees.

-The University of South Alabama does not support H-1B petitions for part-time employment.
+The University of South Alabama does not support H-1B petitions for part-time employment unless an extenuating exception exists.

 *Any exceptions to this practice must be approved by Human Resources.